Ever tried custard cake? Here’s how to make it

 Many of us have tried our hands at baking something during the lockdown.
 But most of our recipes have primarily revolved around chocolate and vanilla cakes.
 So what if we tell you that you can bake a cake that’s combined with another dessert?
 Wondering what it is?
 We are here to reveal just that.

-Presenting to you an interesting recipe by chef Vineet Bhasin — custard cake.
+Presenting to you an interesting recipe by chef Vineet Bhatia — custard cake.
 This cake is not only delicious, but is also an interesting take on your traditional custard recipes.

 View this post on Instagram